dnvgl/DNVGLPyFramework/doc/index.rst

 :Authors:
   - Berthold Höllmann <berthold.hoellmann@gl-group.com>
-:Organization: Germanischer Lloyd AG, Hamburg
+:Organization: DNV GL SE, Hamburg
 :Version:   $Revision$
 :Date:      $Date$
 :datestamp: %Y-%m-%d
-:Copyright: Copyright (C) 2009 by Germanischer Lloyd AG
+:Copyright: Copyright (C) 2009 by DNV GL SE

 ..
-GLPyFramework documentation master file, created by sphinx-quickstart on Tue Feb 17 16:46:32 2009.
+DNVGLPyFramework documentation master file, created by sphinx-quickstart on Tue Feb 17 16:46:32 2009.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Contents: